 Teaching Parenting the Positive Discipline Way (developed by Lynn Lott and Jane Nelsen) is a research-based parent education program that provides a step-by-step approach to starting and leading experientially based parenting groups.
-This program stands alone or offers significant enhancement to any program.
 It provides experiential activities that reach the heart to inspire deeper understanding and change.
 Positive Discipline focuses on building a child’s sense of his or her own capability, power to choose, and sense of self-worth.
 Parents love the Parents Helping Parents Problem-Solving Steps because this process provides a fun and effective way for them to get specific help with real problems.

 WHO SHOULD USE TEACHING PARENTING: